jcmefra/Groundwater_ML/README.md

 - `cond`: Conductivity value
 - `groundwater_presence`: Binary indicator of groundwater presence (0 or 1)

 Refer to the provided sample data for an example.
+Groundwater values can vary depend on your needs, the code already includes some lines to add groundwater_presence column based on a defined rho thereshold, see step 2.

 ## Implementing the Model